EuJin03/inventory-system-tasm/how-to-get-source-code.md

-You can contact me via any of my socials to receive the source code
+You can contact me via whatsapp +60183216766 to query regarding the source code